calebegg/try-acl2/tutorial.md

 Lets start with aliases.
 They are a good way to "save" the results of a complex computation and use it more than once, so you don't have to redo expensive operations.
 Aliasing is done with the `let` function.

     (let ((alias1 value1) (alias2 value2) ...) body)
-where the aliases are symbols (made up of letters, numbers, and/or some symbols) and the values are either literal values, or, more often, function calls.
+where the aliases are symbols, just like before (but without the ') and the values are either literal values, or, more often, function calls.

 Try this: `(let ((xs (append '(1 2 3) '(4 5 6)))) (and (listp xs) (true-listp xs)))`
 </section>

 <section>
-In the previous example, I snuck in an extra simple function: `(and ...)`.
+In the previous example, I snuck in an extra simple operator: `(and ...)`.
 It does what you'd expect from boolean algebra, and you can also use `(or ...)`, `(not ...)`, `(implies p q)`, etc.

 There's one final important built-in function that I'd like to introduce.
 To compute the length of a list, use (len xs): `(len '(1 2 3 4))`.
 </section>